apparena/docs/docs/api/040-apps.rst

     Changeable fields:

+    value
-    - value          see `config <../api/060-config.html>`_ for characteristic behavior
+        see `config <../api/060-config.html>`_ for characteristic behavior
-    - name           (string)
+    name
+        string
-    - description    (string)
+    description
+        string
+    meta
-    - meta           see `config <../api/060-config.html>`_ meta section for information about the meta data of config values
+        see `config <../api/060-config.html>`_ meta section for information about the meta data of config values

 DELETE /apps/:appId/configs/:configId
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|   Deletes a config value of an app from the database specified by :appId and :configId
+    Deletes a config value of an app from the database specified by :appId and :configId

-|
-|   Available queries:
+    Available queries:
-|   - lang
+        lang

 .. http:response:: Example response body